Written by Ellie Martin, 2nd year BSc (Hons) Zoology student at Hartpury University

 Four years ago, the Eurasian Curlew (Numenius arquata) was deemed near threatened on the IUCN Red List (2017), and even then, populations were seen to be decreasing.
 It is hard to know the current status of Curlews due to a lack of recent data, but the WWT (2021) state that Britain has lost 65% of our Curlews since 1970 through a number of pressures, resulting in the future of this species being uncertain.

-Colwell et al. (2020) informs that chick and egg predation is a major driver of Curlew population decline, with foxes(Vulpes vulpes), badgers (Meles meles) and carrion crows (Corvus corone) being their most frequent predators.
+Colwell et al. (2020) informs that chick and egg predation is a major driver of Curlew population decline, with foxes(Vulpes vulpes) and carrion crows (Corvus corone) being their most frequent predators.
 To put this into perspective, of 30 nests monitored by Curlew Country in 2015-2016, only 3 chicks hatched and none of them survived to fledging.
-Whilst active predator control is carried out, some people consider it controversial, expensive, unsustainable, and impractical, leading to some fieldworkers being intimidated by public criticism regarding predator control (Colwell et al. 2020).
-Further issues include gamekeepers undertaking most of their predator control in the summer alongside the release of common pheasants (Phasianus colchicus), long after Curlew breeding season ends, and the large numbers of game birds released into the countryside might be sustaining high numbers of generalist predators.
+Predator control is a difficult and emotive topic and some consider it controversial, expensive, unsustainable, and impractical, leading to some fieldworkers being intimidated by public criticism regarding predator control (Colwell et al. 2020).
 In positive news, alternative methods have seen to be successful in more passive predator control.
 In Germany, temporary electric fences have been trialled with the aim to protect nests from terrestrial predators, such as badgers and foxes, leading to a 79% hatching success for fenced nests compared to 18% for unfenced nests (Meyer and Jeronin, 2017).

 Alongside management changes, climate change poses a significant threat to Curlew survival.
 As global temperatures increase and sea levels rise due to melting ice caps, and the British climate becomes stormier and wetter, lowland breeding sites are at risk of permanent or reoccurring flooding, even in the spring and summer months.
 As Curlews are a ground-nesting bird, this endangers the survival of eggs or chicks who are not yet able to escape incoming floodwater.
 In personal experience, I have seen my local SSSI (Upton-Upon-Severn Ham) become submerged in water even during spring, where Curlews are known to feed and nest.
 These environmental changes also force adults to relocate to more suitable breeding sites, which may explain why only one pair of Curlew has been recorded on Upton Ham SSSI in 2021 compared to 5/6 individuals in recent previous years.